 The following committees are mostly populated by the Faculty Affairs Committee.
-Specifics can be found in the School of Medicine Bylaws.
+Specifics can be found in the Saint Louis University School of Medicine Bylaws.

 The Admissions Committee has the responsibility to establish minimal requirements for the admission of candidates to the student body of the School of Medicine, to review the application and supportive evidence from each candidate, to select applicants for interview and then offer acceptance to candidates for admission who meet the requirements established by the committee and to help initiate special recruitment programs for the School of Medicine.

 The Admissions Committee is an administrative committee primarily constituted of faculty.
 Members shall serve a term of five years and are eligible for reappointment.
-The members are appointed by the Associate Dean of Admissions based on recommendations from the Faculty Affairs Committee and self-nominations.
-Prior to final nomination to the Committee, the Dean of the School of Medicine and Division/Department Chairs will be consulted to determine eligibility of faculty to serve.
+The members are appointed by the associate dean of admissions based on recommendations from the Faculty Affairs Committee and self-nominations.
+Prior to the final nomination to the committee, the dean of the School of Medicine and division/department chairs will be consulted to determine the eligibility of faculty to serve.